 What: Four mutant warriors fight to save their city from an evil kingpin.

 Why: There’s plenty of reason to be concerned about the new “Teenage Mutant Ninja Turtles” film – after all, we’ve seen what producer Michael Bay did to the “Transformers” franchise and director Jonathan Liebesman doesn’t have a very good track record – but the kid in me still can’t wait to see the Turtles back in action on the big screen, even if they don’t exactly look like the ones from my childhood.
 In fact, they look downright ugly with those oversized frog lips, leading me to wonder how that design ever made it out of the concept stage.
 The decision to cast a Caucasian actor as Shredder is also a bit worrying, as is Megan Fox’s involvement, but maybe, just maybe, it won’t be so bad.

-Tags: August movies, Coming Soon, Get On Up, Guardians of the Galaxy, If I Stay, Into the Storm, Let's Be Cops, Sin City: A Dame to Kill For, Teenage Mutant Ninja Turtles, The Expendables 3, The Giver
+Tags: August movies, Coming Soon, Get On Up, Guardians of the Galaxy, If I Stay, Into the Storm, Let's Be Cops, monthly movie previews, Sin City: A Dame to Kill For, Teenage Mutant Ninja Turtles, The Expendables 3, The Giver